bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-25-fabrice-drouin-attack-vectors-of-lightning-network.md

 # "Eclipse" Attack

-There’s something else, I think it was an attack that was described by Stepan Snigirev one or two weeks ago and I want you to think about it.
+There's something else, I think it was an attack that was described by Stepan Snigirev one or two weeks ago and I want you to think about it.
 So I'm Bob in the middle and I'm relaying payments and Stepan says: “What happens if the channel between Alice and Bob is closed but Bob doesn't know it?
 Basically what happens if you manage to stop blocks from the Bitcoin blockchain to get to Bob.
 You blind him and he is not seeing that the funding transaction of his channel with Alice has been spent.
 So the attack is Bob does not know that the upstream channel on the left is closed.
 He will keep on relaying payments.
 So do you think it is actually a problem or not?
 Do you think it is safe or do you think Bob is losing money because he's paying on this side and on this side where the channel is closed, so...

-Audience Member: Wouldn’t they have to be making it so that Carol couldn’t see that, because Carol determines the route?
+Audience Member: Wouldn't they have to be making it so that Carol couldn't see that, because Carol determines the route?

 Fabrice: No, no, no. Basically Alice has managed to stop blocks from getting to Bob, so Bob doesn't see what's going on on the Blockchain.
 It doesn't see new bloks coming in.
 So he thinks, Bob thinks that the channel from Alice to Bob is still open.
-So what Alice is doing now she's sending payment to Carol through Bob and basically Bob will relay payments but it doesn't have actual incoming payments because that channel doesn’t exist anymore.
+So what Alice is doing now she's sending payment to Carol through Bob and basically Bob will relay payments but it doesn't have actual incoming payments because that channel doesn't exist anymore.
 But is it really bad?

 Audience Member: Bob would have to be offline longer than for the timeout of the channel to expire, right?

-Audience Member: I don’t see Carol, unless (inaudible)  Carol conspires like, they just keep sending payments.
+Audience Member: I don't see Carol, unless (inaudible)  Carol conspires like, they just keep sending payments.
 Like they can make it so Bob is sending payments to Carol but he cannot get them from Alice anymore.

 Fabrice: I can leave this as an open question because I think there's a session on DDoS attacks against Lightning nodes, but basically…

 Audience Member: In order for Alice to (inaudible) the HTLC Alice has to revoke the old state, no?

 Fabrice: Ah yes, you are getting there!
-So what happens if you try to use a channel that is closed but you don’t know it?
+So what happens if you try to use a channel that is closed but you don't know it?

-Audience Member: You can’t claim.
+Audience Member: You can't claim.

 Fabrice: OK, I'll let you think about it and we will come back to this during the next session.
 Basically the question is: Alice,...the channel between Alice and Bob is closed.
 Bob doesn't know it, so he keeps on relaying payments from that channel to other channels.
 Is Bob losing money or not?